Of Black America

 Of Black America was a series of seven one-hour documentaries presented by CBS News in the summer of 1968, at the end of the Civil Rights Movement and during a time of racial unrest (Martin Luther King had been assassinated that spring and riots in many cities had followed).
-The groundbreaking series explored various aspects of the history and current state of African-American community.
+The groundbreaking series explored various aspects of the history and current state of the African-American community.
 The executive producer was Perry Wolff, and the series was sponsored by the Xerox Corporation.

 The series was presented in prime time at 10:00 PM, on Tuesdays (a slot then usually reserved for CBS Reports documentaries and news shows), except for the last episode which aired on a Monday.